dragosu/jquery-aciFragment/README.md

 - possibility of storing/reading variables from the fragment section of a URL (the value following the first # found in the URL);

-- the keys/values ??are automatically encoded/decoded and the URL is changed to preserve the value of the anchor (if any);
+- the keys/values are automatically encoded/decoded and the URL is changed to preserve the value of the anchor (if any);

 - aciFragment provides a method that can be called from within the